label Nutrition

 How Many Calories Do You Need Hiking a Full Day?

-A full hiking day burns 3,000–5,000 calories depending on your body weight, terrain gradient and pack load.
-Most hikers replace only 60–70% of that on the trail, creating a deficit that compounds over multi-day trips.
-Getting your calorie intake right is the single biggest factor in finishing strong rather than bonking on day three.
+Hiking calories add up fast: a full day on trail burns 3,000–5,000 kcal depending on your body weight, terrain gradient and pack load.
+Most hikers only replace 60–70% of that — a deficit that compounds painfully over multi-day trips.
+Whether you're planning a single summit day or calculating backpacking calories per day for a week-long thru-hike, getting your calorie intake right is the single biggest factor in finishing strong rather than bonking on day three.
+This guide gives you the exact numbers.

 How Many Calories Does Hiking Actually Burn?

-The most reliable formula for hiking energy expenditure: approximately 0.5–0.7 kcal per kilogram of body weight per kilometre on flat ground, rising steeply with gradient and pack weight.
+The most reliable formula for hiking calorie consumption: approximately 0.5–0.7 kcal per kilogram of body weight per kilometre on flat ground, rising steeply with gradient and pack weight.
 A 75 kg hiker covering 25 km with a 10 kg pack on mixed alpine terrain burns around 4,500 kcal — roughly twice a standard daily intake.

-Research published in the Journal of Sports Science confirmed that hiking burns significantly more than walking at the same speed due to uneven terrain forcing stabiliser muscle recruitment.
-A 2024 study from the University of Innsbruck tracked ten alpine hikers across a 1,200 m ascent day and recorded an average total daily energy expenditure of 4,870 kcal — well above what most hikers eat.
+Research published in the Journal of Sports Science confirmed that hiking burns significantly more than walking at the same speed, because uneven terrain forces constant stabiliser muscle recruitment.
+A 2024 study from the University of Innsbruck tracked ten alpine hikers across a 1,200 m ascent day and recorded an average total daily energy expenditure of 4,870 kcal — well above what most hikers actually eat.

 Calorie Needs by Hike Type